 When considering what is often referred to as the Great Commission, to communicate the Good Story (News) of Jesus to everyone, to the ends of the earth and make disciples of all people groups, it would be important to determine what message and methods are totally reproducible and transferable to all places and people groups.
-After having trained more than 50,000 people in more than 20 countries since 2009, in our basic Orality Training Workshops, Living Water International continues to receive very encouraging feedback.
+After having trained thousands of people world-wide since 2009, in orality methods and strategies, Living Water International continues to receive very encouraging feedback.
 Many say that orality is a revolutionary development in mission strategy; it is historic and transformational.
-Based on feedback from the regions where the orality training workshops have taken place, it's estimated that an addtional 250,000 or more have received some kind of orality training from those who have been trained.
+Based on feedback from the regions where the orality trainings have been conducted, we hear how the training is being reproduced and is having a multipling impact.
 Over the past few years our focus has turned to include Orality Training for Trainers (OT4T) and more advanced Orality methods.

 At Living Water International, our mission is about much more than water.
 When we provide Water, for Life, in Jesus' name, our hope is that those who receive it would know the grace and power of the true Living Water that alone satisfies the deepest thirst.
 This is why the Oral methods and Contextual Bible Storying are so important.
 In our Orality Training Workshop, we will invite you to interact with the stories of the Bible as an oral learner.
 You won't just learn statistics and theories about oral cultures—you'll experience Contextual Bible Storying both as a listener and a storyteller.
 During the workshop, you will participate in the same orality training that Living Water conducts around the world.